Code-Institute-Submissions/ms1-gym/README.md

 - [ ] Ongoing implementation of user feedback.
 - [ ] Create a way for the user to rate the website without having to type up feedback.
-- [ ] A page where people can review the comments..
+- [ ] A page where people can review the comments.

 <a name="technologies"></a>